RicAdministrator/RicAdministrator.github.io/README.md

-You can find some documentation of this project on
+You can find some documentation of this project on the link below

 https://docs.google.com/document/d/e/2PACX-1vQtxEKvapcXiD5gm9WLD0g2ZsVvCmLg4VSb9T3YQ5KiZJjkHWMtpJf94TyRZ4ydNlz6kXszb18SzZiv/pub